Neutrogena Oil-Free Moisture Broad Spectrum SPF 35 Review

 Review

-Results you may expect from using Neutrogena Oil-Free Moisture Broad Spectrum SPF 35:
+Does Neutrogena Oil-Free Moisture Broad Spectrum SPF 35 Work?

-Slightly moisturizing: Neutrogena Oil-Free Moisture Broad Spectrum SPF 35 has a moisturizing rating of 1.4 out of 10.
+According to CreamScan analysis, Neutrogena Oil-Free Moisture Broad Spectrum SPF 35 is slightly moisturizing, with a moisturizing rating of 1.4 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of Humectancy and Occlusivity: a low Humectancy of 1.6 out of 10 and a low Occlusivity of 1.2 out of 10.